 Definitions of housing affordability can vary, but in general a household should pay no more than 30 percent of its monthly income on housing costs.
 Households that pay more than this are considered "cost-burdened" and households that pay more than 50 percent are considered "severely cost-burdened."
 Measuring the number of people paying more than this percentage helps define a community's affordability problem.
-Table A-20 illustrates the extent of overpayment in Mt.
+Table A-19 illustrates the extent of overpayment in Mt.
 Shasta.
-It is noted that Table A-20 uses 2015-2019 ACS data, therefore would not be affected by potential anomalies related to the COVID-19 pandemic.
-It is also notable that the renter households are not immune from overpaying for housing and are cost burden: nearly 44 percent of owner households are cost burden and almost 63 percent of renter households being cost burden.
-Of those cost burden households, almost 61 percent of owner households are paying more than 50 percent of their gross income for housing and are severely cost burden.
-Renter households are also severely cost burden but at a lower percentage, 30 percent, although by count, the number of households owners and renters are similar.
+It is noted that Table A-19 uses 2015-2019 ACS data, therefore would not be affected by potential anomalies related to the COVID-19 pandemic.
+It is also notable that the number of renter households exceed the number of owner households in Mt.
+Shasta.
+As seen in the table, both owner and renter households are not immune from overpaying for housing and are cost burdened: nearly 44 percent of owner households are cost burdened and almost 63 percent of renter households being cost burdened.
+Of those cost burdened households, almost 61 percent of owner households are paying more than 50 percent of their gross income for housing and are severely cost burdened.
+Renter households are also severely cost burdened but at nearly the same rate as owners: a lower percentage, 30.48 percent, although by count, the number of households owners and renters are similar.
 Uniformly extremely low income Mt.
 Shasta households are cost burdened and severely cost burdened.